egumasa/engagement-annotation-project/docs/5_supplementary_tags/index.md

 nav_order: 9
 ---

+Updated in version 3
+{: .label .label-green}
 # Step 5—Annotatiting Supplementary moves in Engagement resource analysis

-NEW in version 2
-{: .label .label-green}

-The following tags essentially supplement the discourse moves (Step 2-4), so that the entire annotation provide more valuable information about the discourse moves as well as help the machine to identify the engagement resources more confidently.
+The following tags essentially supplement the discourse moves (Step 2-4), so that the entire annotation provide more valuable information about the rhetorical moves as well as help us better identify the engagement resources.
+The supplementary tags are broadly categorized into two categories:

-At the final step of the annotation, we will provide annotation of these supplementary moves.
-This is set up as an independent layer in webanno, so they are considered conceptually separate from (but supplementary to) Engagement moves.
+1. Reference to materials that are either internal or external to its own text

+2. Conjunctive relations

 # Table 2.
 Categories of Supplementary tags

-## Reference to information internal or external to the writing
+## 1. Reference to information internal or external to the writing

 - This category of tags aims to identify what elements in the discourse refers to any internal/external materials.
 - `Citations` and `Sources` are two category that pertains to how `EXTERNAL` materials are referenced in the discourse.